ekowabaka/ekowabaka.me/blog/posts/2008-05-28-quickbasic-to-rapidq-to-freebasic-or-what.md

 <<<
-title="QuickBasic to RapidQ to FreeBASIC? ... or what?" tags="BASIC, compiler, computers, freebasic, ghana, programming, rapid-q, rapidq, sofware" category="Ideas"
+title:"QuickBasic to RapidQ to FreeBASIC? ... or what?" tags:"BASIC, compiler, computers, freebasic, ghana, programming, rapid-q, rapidq, sofware" category:"Ideas"
 >>>
 After several years of teaching myself to program computers using Microsoft QuickBASIC, I got to a point somewhere in 2002 when I realized that the MS-DOS